e1kfL0ck/writeups/HTB/Lantern/README.md

 ![image](./login.png)

-But excpet this, nothing really interesting.
+But except this, nothing really interesting.
 Going back to 80.

 There's a file upload but this is also a dead end.
 I was a bit stuck until I realize : `Server: Skipper Proxy`.
 Hmmm, let's have a look on the internet.
-And here, a nice little [exploit](https://www.exploit-db.com/exploits/51111).
+Upon further research, I discovered an interesting [exploit](https://www.exploit-db.com/exploits/51111).
 So let's try SSRF.
-I sued burp, and this [port list](https://raw.githubusercontent.com/cujanovic/SSRF-Testing/master/commonly-open-ports.txt), but this was a vey bad idea, way too long.
-You should defenetly use an other tool.
+I used burp, and this [port list](https://raw.githubusercontent.com/cujanovic/SSRF-Testing/master/commonly-open-ports.txt), but this was a very bad idea, way too long.
+You should definitely use another tool.
 Or use burp pro.
 And after, a few time, answer on `:5000` :

 ![image](./SSRF.png)